-No, we're not trying to encourage a solitaire habit.
+No, I'm not trying to encourage a solitaire habit.
 We're talking about something called a card sort task, which can be a great tool to help figure out how to set up the navigation on your site.

 The point of having a navigation system is to help users easily locate the content they are looking for.
 If your site only has a few pages, you may be able to get away with a few navigation links at the top of your page.
 But as the number of pages grows, you soon run out of space for links, and have to make use of sub-menus, or even sub-submenus, like in this example from Amazon.com: